Dear lovers of good design and great yarns,

 The Superscript Shawl is at heart a colorblock piece.
 You’re knitting with one color at a time to create solid blocks of color.
 The rising notes of this shawl are created upon—rather than within—the primary stitches.
 Using applied i-cord (in surprising places) and very simple surface crochet, you will create an embossed map that traces and foregrounds the angles of the design.
 The result of the surface texture and color contrast is deliciously graphic.
 In a word: stunning.

-Amor’s pattern for the Superscript Shawl will be available for purchase on Ravelry in early August, directly from Amor.
-The Superscript Shawl will require 3 skeins of Raíz (1 skein in each of 3 colors).
+Amor’s pattern for the Superscript Shawl is available now on Ravelry, right here.
+The Superscript Shawl calls for 3 skeins of Raíz (1 skein in each of 3 colors).

-The pattern will include directions for two versions of the Superscript Shawl (one larger, one smaller), plus a companion cowl pattern that can be made with the yarn left over from either version of the shawls.
-Thrifty luxury is our favorite kind of luxury!
+The pattern includes directions for two versions of the Superscript Shawl (one larger, one smaller), plus a companion cowl pattern that can be made with the yarn left over from either version of the shawls.

 A Knitalong?
 Yes!